Brassicaceae: Taxonomy

 Carl Linnaeus in 1753 regarded the Brassicaceae as a natural group, naming them "Klass" Tetradynamia.
-Alfred Barton Rendle placed the family in the order Rhoedales, while George Bentham and Joseph Dalton Hooker in their system published from 1862–1883, assigned it to their cohort Parietales (now the class Violales).
+Alfred Barton Rendle placed the family in the order Rhoeadales, while George Bentham and Joseph Dalton Hooker in their system published from 1862 to 1883, assigned it to their cohort Parietales (now the class Violales).
 Following Bentham and Hooker, John Hutchinson in 1948 and again in 1964 thought the Brassicaceae to stem from near the Papaveraceae.
 In 1994, a group of scientists including Walter Stephen Judd suggested to include the Capparaceae in the Brassicaceae.
 Early DNA-analysis showed that the Capparaceae—as defined at that moment—were paraphyletic, and it was suggested to assign the genera closest to the Brassicaceae to the Cleomaceae.
 The Cleomaceae and Brassicaceae diverged approximately 41 million years ago.
 All three families have consistently been placed in one order (variably called Capparales or Brassicales).
 The APG II system merged Cleomaceae and Brassicaceae.
 Other classifications have continued to recognize the Capparaceae, but with a more restricted circumscription, either including Cleome and its relatives in the Brassicaceae or recognizing them in the segregate family Cleomaceae.
 The APG III system has recently adopted this last solution, but this may change as a consensus arises on this point.
 Current insights in the relationships of the Brassicaceae, based on a 2012 DNA-analysis, are summarized in the following tree.

 Relationships within the family

 Early classifications depended on morphological comparison only, but because of extensive convergent evolution, these do not provide a reliable phylogeny.
 Although a substantial effort was made through molecular phylogenetic studies, the relationships within the Brassicaceae have not always been well resolved yet.
 It has long been clear that the Aethionema are sister of the remainder of the family.
 One analysis from 2014 represented the relation between 39 tribes with the following tree.

+As of 2023 the Brassicaceae have been divided into two subfamilies—the Brassicoideae and the Aethionemoideae (containing only Aethionema)—the former of which contains five supertribes, Arabodae, Brassicodae, Camelinodae, Heliophilodae, and Hesperodae.

 Genera

-Version 1 of The Plant List lists 349 genera.
+As of September 2025, Plants of the World Online accepted 354 genera.
+The largest genera are Draba (440 species), Erysimum (261 species), Lepidium (234 species), Cardamine (233 species), and Alyssum (207 species).
+Over 4,300 species are accepted.

 Etymology

-The name Brassicaceae comes to international scientific vocabulary from New Latin, from Brassica, the type genus, + -aceae, a standardized suffix for plant family names in modern taxonomy.
+The name Brassicaceae comes to international scientific vocabulary from Neo-Latin, from Brassica, the type genus, + -aceae, a standardized suffix for plant family names in modern taxonomy.
 The genus name comes from the Classical Latin word brassica, referring to cabbage and other cruciferous vegetables.
 The alternative older name, Cruciferae, meaning "cross-bearing", describes the four petals of mustard flowers, which resemble a cross.
 Cruciferae is one of eight plant family names, not derived from a genus name and without the suffix -aceae that are authorized alternative names.